-Ely Tahan is a self-taught visual artist living and working in Los Angeles.
+Ely Tahan is a visual artist living and working in Los Angeles.
 The scope of his creative output spans drawing and painting, collage and assemblage, photography, installation and more recently sculpture.

-Since then, he has turned to street photography with "Sidewalk Encounters", a series of seemingly candid but carefully constructed street scenes.
+Since, he has turned to street photography with "Sidewalk Encounters", a series of seemingly candid but carefully constructed street scenes.
 Counterpoised by human subjects and their inequities, these monochrome tableaux are also a theatrical mise-en-scene of the streetlight, the empty sign and the window.

 Most recently, alarmed by the proliferation and ubiquity of the photographic image and convinced that the latter is only one aspect of a thing (even though the image nowadays wants to be all of them) he made a comeback to the object, this time with elaborate multi-media constructions.